 I introduced the activity by giving the boys the red and white striped 2-dimensional cards so they could gain confidence and get a solid grasp of the activity.

 They used the toothpicks and playdough to build each shape.

 Then they counted the number of sides and vertices and wrote the number of each in the blank boxes.

-It took quite awhile to build all eleven 2D shapes but, when they did, I pointed out the alphabet letters in the upper lefthand corner of each card and showed them how to transfer their answers onto their record sheets.
+It took quite awhile to build all fourteen 2D shapes but, when they did, I pointed out the alphabet letters in the upper left-hand corner of each card and showed them how to transfer their answers onto their record sheets.

 They were thrilled with the challenge of building unusual cubes, pyramids and prisms!

 Just like before, they labeled the number of edges and vertices for each shape and then transferred their answers to the record sheet when they were finished.

 Add some hands-on fun to STEM learning!
 Grab your toothpick STEM cards in our shop or on Teachers Pay Teachers!